jimohabdol/k8s-resource-watcher/README.md

 - Go 1.21 or higher (for development)
 - Docker (for building container)
 - Access to a Kubernetes cluster
-- SMTP server access for email notifications
+- SMTP server access for email notifications (with or without authentication)

 ## Configuration